IRL Backpack: How to build your own IRL Streaming Backpack (DIY)

 Don’t forget about Facebook.
 Its video traffic in August hit 12.3 billion views, and in September alone hit 1 billion views per day.
 Then there’s Instagram, Linkedin, Twitter, TikTok, Twitch.
 The list goes on and on.

 With so many potential viewers, the desire to dive in and begin carving out an audience for your own streaming channel is understandable.
-But with so much competition for eyeballs, how can you set your channel apart for the rest?
+But with so much competition for eyeballs, how can you set your channel apart from the rest?

 Many producers of live streaming channels available on social media simply rely on the camera in their smartphones or media tablets and their wireless connection.
 That’s a great solution if the connectivity and the bandwidth available from AT&T, T-Mobile, Verizon or any other Mobile Virtual Network Operator is sufficient.

 A solution exists for producers looking for more production sophistication than simply streaming to YouTube Live or Facebook Live.
-Using TVU Networks’ mobile live streaming app TVU Anywhere on their smartphone or tablet in combination with the company’s TVU Producer cloud-based video production and streaming solution offers a low-cost way to achieve professional results.
+Using TVU Networks’ live streaming app TVU Anywhere on their smartphone or tablet in combination with the company’s TVU Producer cloud-based video production and streaming solution offers a low-cost way to achieve professional results.

 Many live stream tutorials in this space have been devoted to using TVU Anywhere with TVU Producer together.
 Detailed information ranging from step-by-step walkthroughs to various case studies using this powerful combination.